mtint/autonity-docs/source/network-perm/glienicke.rst

 The design goals of our solution are:

-- An on-chain oracle (in the form of a smart contract) maintaining a white list which determines who has read access in the network.
+- An on-chain oracle (in the form of a smart contract) maintaining a white list which determines who has read access in the network
-- A governance process for adding and removing nodes from the white list.
+- A governance process for adding and removing nodes from the white list
-- Changes at the client and at the Ethereum protocol level to enforce the on-chain whitelist at the P2P level.
+- Changes at the client and at the Ethereum protocol level to enforce the on-chain whitelist at the P2P level

 **Whitelist of Network Members.**
 The list of nodes which are allowed to read the chain and listen to blocks is stored in a smart contract.